I’m creating content for my new Drumming for Birth course at the moment. This week, one one of the topics I shared was how to choose a drum.

 - Unique, beautiful, individual drums

-- You can make your own to your own preference and style (including adding symbols, crystals, painting them etc)
+- You can buy them ready made, have them custom made, or make them your own to your own preference and style (including adding symbols, crystals, painting them etc)

 Skin drums disadvantages